Happy 75th Anniversary

 A Committee is Formed

 It was in this climate that a “Committee of 15” was formed in Wenatchee, headed by James Green and Clyde Merchant.
 James Green was a Cashmere business owner with orchard interests in the Okanogan valley.
-Merchant was vice president of the First National Bank of Wenatchee and a non-practicing attorney.
+Clyde Merchant was vice president of the First National Bank of Wenatchee and a non-practicing attorney.
 The committee was comprised of 5 growers, 5 shippers and 5 businessmen in the north-central apple growing regions of the state.
-They met once a week for 3 months, the sessions usually lasted from noon until midnight.
-They interviewed more than 200 people, seeking advice from anyone with an opinion about the industry.
+They met once a week for 3 months, the sessions usually lasting from noon until midnight.
+Seeking advice from anyone with an opinion about the Industry, they interviewed more than 200 people, .

 A Plan Emerges